Peugeot Motocycles: History

 In 1983 the new Peugeot SC was officially presented, the first scooter with plastic body of the French company equipped with a 50 and 80 cm³ two-stroke Honda engines and automatic gearbox; this mechanism derives from the Honda Lead (NH), produced in Japan from the previous year.

+On October 1, 1984 Honda enters the capital of Peugeot MTC by purchasing 25% of the shares; the PSA Group remains the largest shareholder with 75% ownership.

 The alliance with Honda will continue throughout the nineties, in fact the Japanese engines will also be used on the next Peugeot SV scooter, heir to the previous SC.
 In 2000 Peugeot will also market the Honda Foresight 250 scooter (produced in Atessa by Honda Industriale Italia) under its own brand as Peugeot SV 250.

-On October 28, 2006, the "Jinan Qingqi Peugeot Motorcycle" was founded, a 50-50 joint venture between Peugeot Motocycle and Jinan Qingqi for the production of scooters in a new complex in Jinan intended for mainly European exports.
+On October 28, 2006, the "Jinan Qingqi Peugeot Motorcycle" was founded, a 50-50 joint venture between Peugeot Motocycles and Jinan Qingqi for the production of scooters in a new complex in Jinan intended for mainly European exports.
 The first models produced in China were the Peugeot 103 “Vogue” and the Kisbee, Citystar and V-Click scooters.
 Subsequently, the production of the Ludix and Django models was started.

 In 2008 an agreement was signed with Sanyang Industry (SYM) for the production of scooters from 2009.
 This agreement provides for the supply of SYM technologies to Peugeot, specifically the Peugeot Tweet and LXR models are launched which are strictly derived respectively from the Taiwanese models SYM Symphony and SYM HD produced in China by SYM.
 The differences between the Taiwanese and French models are in a few design elements.

 In December 2012, the Dannemarie engine plant where the 50 and 125 engines were manufactured was closed.
 Part of the production was relocated to China at the Jinan plant of the Qingqi-Peugeot Motocycles joint venture.

 In October 2014, Mahindra and Mahindra acquired a 51% controlling stake in the company.
 PSA Group kept 49% stake in the company as well as the use of its brand image.

 Peugeot currently produces scooters and 3-wheelers with engines ranging from 50 to 500cc.
 It operates 2 production sites at Mandeure, France and Jinan, China.
 Peugeot scooters are sold in 60 countries.
 M&M subsequently acquired a 100% stake in 2019.

-In November 2022, Munich-based private equity firm Mutares acquired 50 % equity of the company.
-This will give the German company 80 % controlling stake in Peugeot Motocycles.
+In November 2022, Munich-based private equity firm Mutares acquired 50% equity and 80% controlling stake in Peugeot Motocycles.
+In February 2023, Mutares completed the acquisition of the company.

+In June 2023 Peugeot Motocycles and DAB Motors signed a partnership for the production and distribution of electric motorcycles; specifically, Peugeot will produce future DAB models in its Mandeure factory.
+Production of the electric motorcycle DAB 1α starts in 2024.